KalvadTech/flutter-mvvm-actions-arch/README.md

 - **🧪 Testability**: Each layer can be tested in isolation without mocking UI concerns
 - **📖 Readability**: Code clearly expresses "what" (Actions) vs "how" (ViewModels)

-**The Origin Story**

-Real talk—I was tired of choosing between messy MVVM code and over-engineered MVPVM setups that take forever to implement.
-I wanted that clean **single responsibility** vibe from MVPVM without the headache.
-So I built this template as the perfect middle ground: powerful enough for production apps, simple enough to actually enjoy using.
-No cap.

 **Why GetX?**